capsuleappcyou/capsule/README.md

 # capsule

-capsule is an easy to use Paas platform you can deploy your application quickly.
+capsule is an easy to use Paas platform, you can easily deploy your application